Quantization of algebraic invariants through Topological Quantum Field Theories: Almost-Frobenius algebras and sufficient conditions for monoidality

 \section{Almost-Frobenius algebras and sufficient conditions for monoidality}

-Recall that a (commutative) Frobenius $k$-algebra is a finite commutative $k$-algebra $A$ endowed with a non-degenerate symmetric bilinear form $B: A \times A \to k$ such that $B(xy,z) = B(x,yz)$ for all $x,y,z \in A$.
-It is well-known that the category of commutative Frobenius algebra (with intertwining maps between them as morphisms) is equivalent to the category of $(1+1)$-dimensional monoidal TQFTs with values in the category $\Vect{k}$ \cite{Kock:2004}, where the ring structure comes from the image of the pair of pants $S^1 \sqcup S^1 \to S^1$, the unit of the ring is the image of a disc and $B$ corresponds to the `elbow' bordism $S^1 \sqcup S^1 \to \emptyset$.
+A \emph{(commutative) Frobenius $k$-algebra} is a finite commutative $k$-algebra $A$ endowed with a non-degenerate symmetric bilinear form $B: A \times A \to k$ such that $B(xy,z) = B(x,yz)$ for all $x,y,z \in A$.
+It is well-known that the category of commutative Frobenius algebras (with intertwining maps between them as morphisms) is equivalent to the category of $(1+1)$-dimensional monoidal TQFTs with values in the category $\Vecto{k}$ of finite dimensional $k$-vector spaces \cite{Kock:2004}, where the ring structure on $A= \cZ(S^1)$ comes from the image of the pair of pants $S^1 \sqcup S^1 \to S^1$, the unit of the ring is the image of a disc, and the bilinear form $B$ corresponds to the `elbow' bordism $S^1 \sqcup S^1 \to \emptyset$.

 In particular, several new maps can be computed from this information.
 The most relevant ones for our purposes are the linear maps